-How Long Is A Formula 1 Race – Distance?
+How Long Is An F1 Race – Distance?

 “The distance of all races shall equal the least number of complete laps which exceed 305km.”